emireken/developerFolio/README.md

-# Software Developer Folio ⚡️
+# Personal  Folio 🎁

-## A clean, beautiful and responsive portfolio template for Developers!
+## A clean, beautiful, and responsive portfolio template for IT Professionals!

 <!-- <p align="center">
   <kbd>